-EE Bond Features
+Exploring EE Bond Features

 Savings bonds earn interest monthly that compounds semi-annually.
 The U.S. Treasury sets the rate for new bonds twice a year, on May 1 and November 1.
 Savings bonds earn and compound interest for up to 30 years, making them an appropriate choice for long-term education savings.

 Savings bonds are purchased through an account set up on the TreasuryDirect.gov website.
 For grandparents to purchase bonds for minor grandchildren, the grandparents must establish an account, and the gift bonds can be transferred to accounts in the grandchildren's names, linked to accounts in the name or names of the grandchildren's parents.

 Buying Gift Savings Bonds

-To purchase EE bonds as gifts in a TreasuryDirect account, you select the type of bond -- in this case EE bonds -- and designate a recipient for the bond.
+To purchase EE bonds as gifts in a TreasuryDirect account, you select the type of bond – in this case EE bonds – and designate a recipient for the bond.
 You will need the grandchild's name and Social Security number.
 Select the option to note that the bond is a gift.
 Type in the amount of the bond and complete the purchase transaction.

-Education Tax Exclusion
+Identifying Education Tax Exclusions

-Savings bond interest grows tax-deferred until a bond is cashed, and then taxes are due.
+Savings bond interest grows tax-deferred until a bond is cashed, then taxes are due.
 Bond interest may be tax-free if the money from redeemed bonds is used to pay higher education costs.
-To qualify for the education exclusion, the bonds must be registered in the name of a parent of grandchildren.
-If savings bonds are purchased for a grandchild to pay for college education, a decision must be made to put the bonds in the grandchild's name and have the interest be taxable, or in the parent's names to qualify for the education tax exclusion.
+To qualify for the education exclusion, the bonds must be registered in the name of the taxpayer that is paying for the grandchild's college tuition.